Understanding Loan-To-Value Ratio (LTV) in Bridging Finance

 Risk assessment

 Lower Loan-T0-Value Ratio = Lower risk.
 A lower LTV ratio indicates that the borrower is requesting a loan amount that is a smaller percentage of the property’s value.
 This translates to a smaller financial burden on the lender if the borrower defaults on the loan.
-The
+The lender has a higher chance of recouping the remaining loan amount by selling the property.

 Higher Loan-to-Value Ratio = Higher risk.
 A higher LTV ratio signifies that the borrower is requesting a loan amount that is a larger portion of the property’s value.
 If the borrower defaults, the lender faces a greater risk of not recovering the full loan amount through a property sale.